Temporal-Difference Variational Continual Learning: Introduction

 \section{Introduction}

 A fundamental aspect of robust Machine Learning (ML) models is to learn from non-stationary sequential data.
 In this scenario, two main properties are necessary: first, models must learn from new incoming data –- potentially from a different task -– with satisfactory asymptotic performance and sample complexity.
 This capability is called plasticity.
-Second, they must retain the knowledge from previously learned tasks, know as memory stability.
-When this does not happen, and the performance of previous tasks degrades, the model suffers from Catastrophic Forgetting \citep{goodfellow2015empirical, McCloskey1989CatastrophicII}.
-These two properties are the central core of Continual Learning (CL) \citep{10.5555/2887770.2887853, ABRAHAM200573}, being strongly relevant for ML systems susceptible to test-time distributional shifts.
+Second, they must retain the knowledge from previously learned tasks, known as memory stability.
+When this does not happen, and the performance of previous tasks degrades, the model suffers from Catastrophic Forgetting \cite{goodfellow2015empirical, McCloskey1989CatastrophicII}.
+These two properties are the central core of Continual Learning (CL) \cite{10.5555/2887770.2887853, ABRAHAM200573}, being strongly relevant for ML systems susceptible to test-time distributional shifts.

-Given the critical importance of this topic, extensive literature addresses the challenges of CL in traditional ML methods \citep{10.5555/2887770.2887853, 10.5555/3091529.3091570, McCloskey1989CatastrophicII, FRENCH1999128} and, more recently, for overparameterized models \citep{HADSELL20201028, goodfellow2015empirical, pmlr-v80-serra18a}.
-Particularly in this work, we focus on the Bayesian setting, as we argue that it provides a principled framework for learning in online or low-data regimes.
-We investigate the Variational Continual Learning (VCL) approach \citep{v.2018variational}.
+Given the critical importance of this topic, extensive literature addresses the challenges of CL in traditional ML methods \cite{10.5555/2887770.2887853, 10.5555/3091529.3091570, McCloskey1989CatastrophicII, FRENCH1999128} and, more recently, for overparameterized models \cite{HADSELL20201028, goodfellow2015empirical, pmlr-v80-serra18a}.
+In this work, we focus on Bayesian CL methods, for two reasons.
+First, it provides a principled, self-consistent framework for learning in online or low-data regimes \cite{10.1214/23-STS915}.
+Second, Bayesian models express their own uncertainty over predictions, which is crucial for safety-critical applications \cite{10.5555/3295222.3295309} and for enabling principled data selection \cite{10.5555/3305381.3305504, melo2024deepbayesianactivelearning}.

+Particularly, we investigate Variational Continual Learning (VCL) approaches \cite{v.2018variational}.
 As detailed in Section \ref{sec:preliminaries}, VCL identifies a recursive relationship between subsequent posterior distributions over tasks.
 A variational optimization objective then leverages this recursion, which regularizes the updated posterior to stay close to the very latest posterior approximation.
 Nevertheless, we argue that solely relying on a single previous posterior estimate for building up the next optimization target may be ineffective, as the approximation error propagates to the next update and compounds after successive recursions.
-If a particular estimation is especially poor, the error will be carried over to the next step entirely, which can dramatically degrade model`s performance.
+If a particular estimation is especially poor, the error will be carried over to the next step entirely, which can dramatically degrade model's performance.

 In this work, we show that the same optimization objective can be represented as a function of a sequence of previous posterior estimates and task likelihoods.
 We thus propose a new Continual Learning objective, n-Step KL VCL, that explicitly regularizes the posterior update considering several past posterior approximations.
 By considering multiple previous estimates, the objective dilutes individual errors, allows correct posterior approximates to exert a corrective influence, and leverages a broader global context to the learning target, reducing the impact of compounding errors over time.
 Figure \ref{fig:tdvcl} illustrates the underlying mechanism.